Jub-ran/Quiz/README.md

-this is the solution tpo the puzzle, but the solution to the last questions is in the code.
+this is the solution to the puzzle, but the solution to the last questions is in the code.